Hemifacial spasm: Epidemiology

 The incidence of hemifacial spasm is approximately 0.8 per 100,000 persons.
 Hemifacial spasm is more prevalent among females over 40 years of age.
 The estimated prevalence for women is 14.5 per 100,000 and 7.4 per 100,000 in men.
-Prevalence for hemifacial spasm increase with age, reaching 39.7 per 100,000 for those aged 70 years and older.
-One study divided 214 hemifacial patients based on the cause of the disease: The patients who had a compression in the facial nerve at the end of the brain stem as the primary hemifacial spasm and patients who had peripheral facial palsy or nerve lesion due to tumors, demyelination, trauma, or infection as secondary hemifacial spasm.
-The study found that 77% of hemifacial spasm is due to primary hemifacial spasm and 23% is due to secondary hemifacial spasm.
-The study also found both sets of patients to share similar age at onset, male to female ratios, and similar affected side.
-Another study with 2050 patients presented with hemifacial spasm between 1986 and 2009, only 9 cases were caused by a cerebellopontine angle syndrome, an incidence of 0.44%.
+Prevalence for hemifacial spasm increases with age, reaching 39.7 per 100,000 for those aged 70 years and older.
+One study divided 214 hemifacial patients based on the cause of the disease: primary hemifacial spasm, where the patients had a compression in the facial nerve at the end of the brainstem; and secondary hemifacial spasm, where the patients had peripheral facial palsy or nerve lesion due to tumors, demyelination, trauma or infection.
+The study found that 77% of cases were primary and 23% secondary.
+The study also found that the two sets of patients shared a similar age at onset, male to female ratios, and similar affected side.
+In another study of 2050 patients who had presented with hemifacial spasm between 1986 and 2009, only nine cases were caused by a cerebellopontine angle syndrome, an incidence of 0.44%.